-A ControlUp Cloud implementation is composed of three main components; a Console for real time environment monitoring and management, Monitor to monitor your environment 24/7 and upload histircal and analytics data to our cloud infrastructure, and Agents to communicate with the Console and Monitor.
+A ControlUp Hybrid Cloud implementation is composed of three main components; a Console for real time environment monitoring and management, Monitor to monitor your environment 24/7 and upload historical and analytics data to our Hybrid Cloud infrastructure, and Agents to communicate with the Console and Monitor.

 ControlUp Console Requirements